Tux-Inc/Raytracer/portfolio/raytracer.md

 ---
 ::

-# Tuxify
+# Raytracer
 - [Introduction](#introduction)
 - [Architecture](#architecture)
 - [Renders](#renders)
 - [References](#references)

 ## Introduction
-This project aims to develop a rendering engine using ray tracing to generate realistic images by simulating the behavior of light rays in a 3D scene.
+This project aims to develop a rendering engine using ray tracing in a 3D scene.

 We will provide an overview of the software architecture, features, and techniques used in the project.